2024 Sep. 07 – Sep. 14, Celestyal Journey. 7 days Greek Islands

 Verdict:

-Did we like the cruise and was it value for money?.
+Did we like the cruise and was it value for money?

 YES.
 The product hovers between 3+ and 5 stars depending at what you look at.
 So in general a solid 4 star.
 And that is what we paid for.
 The transport package to get to and from the ship is worthwhile to have.
 Pre cruise communication is very good, by phone or email.
-(For some odd reason they have an office in the USA that handles all this but they really know what they are doing) We did not have the drinks package as I calculated that to break even, we had to consume a lot more than the two of us could ever manage.
+(For some odd reason they have an office in the USA that handles all this but they really know what they are doing, even from far away) We did not have the drinks package as I calculated that to break even, we had to consume a lot more than the two of us could ever manage.

 Will we go back?